Faylixe/marklet/README.md

 * Javadoc parameters processing.
 * Link tag are not handled yet.
 * Interfaces, inner classes, enumerations, and annotations has not been tested already and subject to bug.

+If you do notice any other error, do not hesitate to submit pull request, or indicates it to the Gitter channel.